Acceptable Usage Policy

 vi.
 Utilize the Services in any manner that violates applicable law.

 c.
-Utilize the Services in connection with any tortuous or actionable activity.
+Utilize the Services in connection with any tortious or actionable activity.
 Without limiting the general application of this rule, Clients and Users may not:

 i.
-Utilize the Services to publish or disseminate information that (A) constitutes slander, libel or defamation, (B) publicizes the personal information or likeness of a person without that person’s consent or (C) otherwise violates the privacy rights of any person.
-Utilize the Services to threaten persons with bodily harm, to make harassing or abusive statements or messages, or to solicit the performance of acts or services that are illegal under applicable law.
+Utilize the Services to publish or disseminate information that (A) constitutes slander, libel, or defamation, (B) publicizes the personal information or likeness of a person without that person’s consent, or (C) otherwise violates the privacy rights of any person.
+Utilize the Services to threaten persons with bodily harm, make harassing or abusive statements or messages, or solicit the performance of acts or services that are illegal under applicable law.

 ii.
 Utilize the Services in connection with any other disruptive or abusive activity.

 d.
-Utilize the Service as a backup or storage device with the exception of one Control Panel backup of the same account.
+Utilize the Service as a backup or storage device except for one Control Panel backup of the same account.

 e.
-Unacceptable material which includes but is not limited to IRC scripts/bots, Proxy scripts/anonymizers, image hosting scripts for users other than Client, AutoSurf/PTC/PTS/PPC sites, IP Scanners, Bruteforce programs/scripts, Commercial banner-ad services, File dump and mirror scripts, Commercial audio streaming, Escrow/Bank Debentures/Trading programs, High-Yield Interest Programs or related sites, Investment Sites (such as similar to FOREX, E-Gold Exchange, Second Life/Linden Exchange, Ponzi, MLM, or Pyramid Scheme’s), Sale of any controlled substance without prior proof of appropriate permit(s), Prime Banks program, Lottery sites, MUDs, RPGs, PBBGs, Hateful/Racist/Harassment oriented sites, Hacker focused sites/archives/programs, Sites in any way promoting illegal activity, Forums and/or websites that distributute or link to illegal content, Fraudulent sites, Mailer Programs etc.
+Unacceptable material, which includes but is not limited to IRC scripts/bots, Proxy scripts/anonymizers, image hosting scripts for users other than Client, AutoSurf/PTC/PTS/PPC sites, IP Scanners, Bruteforce programs/scripts, Commercial banner-ad services, File dump, and mirror scripts, Commercial audio streaming, Escrow/Bank Debentures/Trading programs, High-Yield Interest Programs or related sites, Investment Sites (such as similar to FOREX, E-Gold Exchange, Second Life/Linden Exchange, Ponzi, MLM, or Pyramid Scheme’s), Sale of any controlled substance without prior proof of appropriate permit(s), Prime Banks program, Lottery sites, MUDs, RPGs, PBBGs, Hateful/Racist/Harassment oriented sites, Hacker focused sites/archives/programs, Sites in any way promoting illegal activity, Forums and/or websites that distribute or link to unlawful content, Fraudulent sites, Mailer Programs, etc.

 f.
 Running stand-alone, unattended server-side processes at any point in time.